 All of us have mitochondrial DNA (mtDNA).
 Since your mitochondrial DNA is inherited intact from your mother - and she received it from her mother, and so on - it can shed light on the ancient origins of your maternal ancestors.
 Maternal haplogroups are families of mitochondrial DNA types that all trace back to a single mutation at a specific place and time.
 By looking at the geographic distribution of mtDNA types, we learn how our ancestral female ancestors migrated throughout the world.

 The 23andMe Ancestry Composition report is available in both the Ancestry Service and the Health + Ancestry Service.
-This report uses DNA you inherited from recent ancestors on both sides of your family and tells you the proportion of your DNA that comes from each of 31 worldwide populations, offering a detailed view of your ancestry.
+This report uses DNA you inherited from both sides of your family and tells you the proportion of your DNA that comes from each of 31 worldwide genetic populations, offering a detailed view of your ancestry from before ocean-crossing ships and airplanes were on the scene.
+The report also compares your DNA to individuals of known ancestry from over 120 countries and territories in Europe, Africa, the Americas, Asia, and Oceania, telling you more about where your recent ancestors may have lived.

 The 23andMe Haplogroup reports are available in both the Ancestry Service and the Health + Ancestry Service.
 These reports tell you about the ancient origins of your matrilineal and patrilineal ancestors.
 Haplogroups are assigned by finding the genetic variants that are unique to each group.
 These genetic variants typically originated tens of thousands of years ago.
 Women and men both receive Maternal Haplogroup report based on their mitochondrial DNA; men also receive Paternal Haplogroup report based on their Y chromosomes.